-They say that 80% of success is psychology— your mindset, belief system and emotions while only 20% is mechanics—learning, practicing and developing a skill, setting goals, creating strategy or an action plan, and so on.
+They say that 80% of success is psychology— your mindset, belief system and emotions.
+Only 20% is mechanics—learning, practicing and developing a skill, setting goals, creating strategy or an action plan etc.

-The challenge for most people is that they live only in their heads.
-In other words, they have dreams, set goals, get excited about them but simply do not execute.
+The challenge is that most of us live only in our heads.
+In other words, dream dreams, set goals, get excited about them but simply do not execute.

-Because they are chained and anchored down by their stories —the disempowering beliefs they have been dragging around with them.
+Because we are chained and anchored down by our stories —the disempowering beliefs we’ve been dragging around with us.
 These stories limit potential and stifle our ability to achieve since we decide that we can’t do something even before we even try.
 When we tell ourselves “no” before we ask the question we automatically stop ourselves in our own tracks.

 What is your story?

-Whatever spin you put on it—you are “big boned”, the disease runs in your family, you are the wrong age, wrong color, born on the wrong side of the track, —in my mind can be summed up with one simple sentiment:
+You are “big boned”, the disease runs in your family, you are the wrong age, and color.
+Whatever spin you put on it, I believe it can be summed up with one simple sentiment:

 “I have tried everything!”

-But if that were true, if you had indeed tried everything, things would have been much better, wouldn’t they?
+But if that were true and if you had indeed tried everything, don’t you think things would have been much better?

-You would have been fit, have great relationships and have more money in the bank and generally be moving up the ladder of success!
+You would have been fit, have great relationships, have more money in the bank and generally be moving up the ladder of success!

 Am I correct?